Why This Matters

 Chords and Harmony

-• Chords stack three or more pitches built from intervals, with triads (root, 3rd, 5th) being the most fundamental chord type
+- Chords stack three or more pitches built from intervals.
+Triads (root, 3rd, 5th) are the most fundamental chord type.

-• Major chords sound bright and stable; minor chords sound darker or more introspective—this quality comes from the size of the 3rd interval
+- Major triads sound bright and stable; minor triads sound darker or more introspective.
+This difference comes from the size of the interval between the root and the 3rd: a major 3rd (4 half steps) versus a minor 3rd (3 half steps).

-• Chord progressions create harmonic motion and tension-resolution patterns that drive music forward and establish expectations
+- Chord progressions are sequences of chords that create harmonic motion and tension-resolution patterns.
+They drive music forward and establish listener expectations.

-Compare: Intervals vs. chords—intervals measure the relationship between two pitches, while chords combine multiple intervals simultaneously.
-Understanding intervals is prerequisite to building and analyzing chords; think of intervals as the atoms and chords as molecules.
+Compare: Intervals vs. chords: intervals measure the relationship between two pitches, while chords combine multiple intervals simultaneously.
+Understanding intervals is prerequisite to building and analyzing chords.
+Think of intervals as atoms and chords as molecules.

 Notation: The Written Language of Music